(215 ILCS 5/28.2a)

 date thereof unless otherwise provided in the proxy.
 Every proxy continues

-in full force and effect until revoked by the person executing it prior the
+in full force and effect until revoked by the person executing it prior to the

 vote pursuant thereto, except as otherwise provided in this Section.
 Such